Skip to main

 Support at Federation

-If you'd like to talk to someone about discrimination and harassment, contact our Equity and Inclusion team.
+If you'd like to talk to someone for advice, support, safety and risk management, including options on reporting contact our Equity and Safer Communities team.

 Counselling for students